 participating in these.
 Symantecs is a perfect example.
 They're playing

 probably with Cisco, Microsoft, TCG and Juniper to be part of all of their

 NAC strategy.
 There are lots and lots of partners.

-Network admission control, or network access control, wraps
+Network admission control, or network access control, wraps a

 perimeter around the network.
 No matter what company you're

 talking about, they're saying at this access point.
 Now, I'm showing